![]() |

 Des Vampires

-The singer, her dreadlocks flying and her supersized false eyelashes
+singer, her dreadlocks flying and her supersized false eyelashes flapping,

-flapping, stalks and flounces around the stage as if acting out the
+stalks and flounces around the stage as if acting out the more lurid

-more lurid scenes from Dante's Inferno.
-There are episodes of staged
+scenes from Dante's Inferno.
+There are episodes of staged confrontation

-and snarling looks worryingly real.
-Then the metalnoize cranks up again,
+looks worryingly real.
+Then the metalnoize cranks up again, and we're

-and we're back in the relative safety of the rock zone once more.
+back in the relative safety of the rock zone once more.
 Verdict?
+Great

 come All Living Fear, a familiar